 The ACE model promotes collaborative team building and nurse initiated clinical protocols of care.
 The geriatric medical director and geriatric advanced practice nurse provide clinical leadership.
 The ACE model also fosters hospital wide improvement of nurses’ geriatric knowledge by serving as a resource center for care of older adult patients.

-The NICHE approach to the ACE model focuses on the role of nursing in improving care for hospitalized older adults.
+The NICHE approach to the ACE model focuses on the role of nursing in improving care for older adult patients.
 Specifically, we highlight the role of the geriatric advanced practice nurse and the geriatric resource nurse (GRN).
 We believe all nurses working on an ACE unit should receive GRN level education.

 Whether or not you decide to implement the ACE model in your hospital, there are some ACE concepts that can be disseminated throughout the hospital to make the environment more senior friendly.
 These include: geriatric training of nurses and all other direct care providers, a physical environment that addresses age related changes, and interprofessional teams.